Birth Defects in Children

 The symptoms of birth defects can

 seem like other health conditions.
-Have your child see his or her healthcare provider
+Have your child see their healthcare provider for

 Many birth defects can be diagnosed